sap-tutorials/abap-core-development/tutorials/abap-custom-ui-generate-tile/abap-custom-ui-generate-tile.md

 Search your application and select it.

-The ID of your application is the combination of the name that you gave when deploying it from SAP Business Technology Platform to S/4HANA Cloud including the prefix `YY1_` plus the suffix `_UI5R`.
+The ID of your application is the combination of the name that you gave when deploying it from SAP Business Technology Platform to SAP S/4HANA Cloud including the prefix `YY1_` plus the suffix `_UI5R`.
 It is of type `Custom UI App`.

 ![Select application for Custom Catalog Extension](CCE_selectApp.png)